danidiaz/dep-t/README.md

 collecting the outputs of functions working as ["test doubles"](https://martinfowler.com/bliki/TestDouble.html).

-## How to make a function "see" a different evironment than the one seen by its dependencies?
+## How to make a function "see" a different evironment from the one seen by its dependencies?

 Sometimes we want a function in the environment to see a slightly different record from the record seen by the other functions, and in particular from the